safespring/web/content/blogg/2022-03-terraform-module.md

 same name).
 Applying this will yield 3 instances named `hello-safespring-{1,2,3}.example.com`.
 Commented default parameters were explained in the first example so they are left out here.
-As in the first example, default values will be used where none is given, so all 3 instance will have the same properties as in the first example.
+As in the first example, default values will be used where none is given, so all 3 instances will have the same properties as in the first example.

 ### Security group(s) and keypair as part of the code

 Code:
 ```
 # This is needed when creating resources directly.
-When using modules the modules will have this included.
+When using modules
+# the modules will have this included.
 terraform {
   required_version = ">= 0.14.0"
   required_providers {